Prince Bethlen Gábor of Transylvania

 - They (the Jews) will be given assigned places to live and trade, protected by the commissioners of the locals and of Ours.

-- They are permitted to trade freely and to import various goods from Constantinople.
+- They are permitted to trade freely and import various goods from Constantinople.
 They are allowed to move from city to city and to leave Our country as they wish.

 - A learned nobleman should be appointed as a go-between and attorney, not only to defend their rights but also to advance their interests in case there would be some conflicts arise.
 This commissioner should carefully pay attention that they should act neither in secret nor in public against Our Person, against the State nor against Our Power.

 - In order to live their life without more burdens, they should pay as much tax as before, whichever countries they may have come from.
-They should enjoy the same inviolability with the Anabaptists but they must not cheat any inhabitants of the country and they should not violate the public law.
+They should enjoy the same inviolability as the Anabaptists but they must not cheat any inhabitants of the country and they should not violate the public law.

 - They are free to practice their religion according to their ritual habits without bothering others.